 The 5G promise of ultra-fast, low latency communications for massive amounts of devices opens the door for technologies and use cases that were previously only imagined in science fiction.
 But, as with any new technology, there are significant barriers that must be removed in the coming years as 5G fully matures.

-In many organizations, information security leaders are discussing who has responsibility for storing, securing, and safely disposing of data in hundreds of 5G use-case scenarios, many of which could come online in the next couple of years.
-How well these leaders and their organizations leverage 5G opportunities and prepare for the risks associated with the technology depends on how quickly they get in place plans and mechanisms for securing the approaching data superabundance today.
+In many organisations, information security leaders are discussing who has responsibility for storing, securing, and safely disposing of data in hundreds of 5G use-case scenarios, many of which could come online in the next couple of years.
+How well these leaders and their organisations leverage 5G opportunities and prepare for the risks associated with the technology depends on how quickly they get in place plans and mechanisms for securing the approaching data superabundance today.

 While Some 5G Uncertainty Remains, 5G Application is a Given

 The bottom line is that 5G is everywhere.
 Nearly every cellular commercial on television touts its numerous benefits — most notably, incredible speed and coverage.
 Indeed, cellular carriers are continually expanding 5G coverage and features.
 However, it is not completely deployed and will not be completely deployed for a few years.
 In the meantime, LTE (4G) is not going away anytime soon and it appears that it will be supported well into the next decade.